Ethical and responsible research principles and practices

 Signatures of students will be collected during the session to demonstrate attendance.

-MIRI students must deliver a report or discussion case at the end of the seminar.
+MIRI students must deliver a short report or discussion case at the end of the seminar.
+The report should be two or three pages long.

 The report may be either: